Women, Gender, and Sexuality Studies News

 Laura Tanner, Stephanie Glick and Neha Neelwarne

-The Cast and Crew of Women Studies who attended the luncheon in honor of our three winners:
+The Cast and Crew of Women, Gender and Sexuality Studies who attended the luncheon in honor of our three winners:

-The women (and one guy) behind all the studies: Laura Tanner, Janet Lee (faculty),Susan Shaw (faculty), Neha Neelwarne, Stephanie Glick, Mehra Shirazi (faculty),Patti Duncan (faculty) and Mr. Chance Oliver (future Women Studies major?).
+The women (and one guy) behind all the studies: Laura Tanner, Janet Lee (faculty),Susan Shaw (faculty), Neha Neelwarne, Stephanie Glick, Mehra Shirazi (faculty),Patti Duncan (faculty) and Mr. Chance Oliver (future Women, Gender, and Sexuality Studies major?).

 Dr. Janet Lee wins two prestigious awards at CLA Day, September 2011